2nd Canadian Division during World War II: Rebuilding (1942–1944)

-Throughout 1943, the 2nd Division focused on rebuilding its ranks, having lost close to half its strength at Dieppe.
-In April 1943, Major-General Guy Simonds—the first officer to command the division who had not served in the Great War—assumed command of the division, taking over from Roberts, before handing over the following month to Major-General E. L. M. Burns.
+The formation was redesignated as the 2nd Canadian Infantry Division in January 1943.
+Throughout that year, the division rebuilt after Dieppe, where 3,367 of the 4,963 Canadians embarked became casualties.
+In April, Major-General Guy Simonds—the first officer to command the division who had not served in the Great War—assumed command from Roberts, before handing over the following month to Major-General E. L. M. Burns.
 In January 1944, Major-General Charles Foulkes—another officer who, like Simonds, had been too young to serve in the Great War—replaced Burns, who went to Italy to command I Canadian Corps, where it had been deployed towards the end of 1943.
 The following month, all three brigade commanders were replaced as part of a general move to modernize the Canadian forces' higher echelons; further sweeping changes throughout all levels of command, coupled with the lingering effects of the large influx of new personnel during 1943, lowered morale in the division.
 However, in March 1944, training again intensified, heralding the coming invasion of Europe.
 On 9 March, the 2nd Division was inspected by King George VI, and by May the division numbered close to 18,000 fully equipped and trained soldiers.
 When D-Day arrived on 6 June 1944, the main Canadian assault was led by the 3rd Canadian Infantry Division, while the 2nd Division was held in reserve.
-At this time, the division consisted of three brigades—4th, 5th and 6th—each of three infantry battalions, and a brigade ground defence platoon provided by Lorne Scots.
-In addition, at divisional level there was a machine gun battalion and a reconnaissance regiment provided by the Toronto Scottish Regiment (machine gun) and 8th Reconnaissance Regiment (14th Canadian Hussars), as well as various combat support and service support elements including field, anti-tank and anti-aircraft artillery, field engineers, electrical and mechanical engineers, and signals, medical, ordnance, service corps troops and provosts.
+At this time, the division consisted of three brigades—4th, 5th and 6th—each of three infantry battalions, and each brigade had a ground defence platoon provided by the Lorne Scots.
+At divisional level, the Toronto Scottish Regiment provided a machine-gun battalion and the 8th Reconnaissance Regiment (14th Canadian Hussars) provided reconnaissance.
+Other combat-support and service-support units included field, anti-tank and anti-aircraft artillery; field engineers; electrical and mechanical engineers; and signals, medical, ordnance, service corps and provost units.